GauthierDefrance/AutoFishing/ReadMe.md

 # AutoFishing

+_Everything you need is on the zip called : StandAlone.zip_

 ### This programms can read skill check that look like this :

 _The programs won't work if you don't play in full screen + 1920x1080 pixels_